FXDYJ/Sunrise/README.md

 The default latency compensation system (Backtrack) in SCP:SL allows shooters to send their own and the target's position and rotation at the moment of firing.
-The server does minimal validation and no rotation validation, opening the door for exploits like silent aim and shooting through walls.
+The server does minimal position validation and no rotation validation, opening the door for exploits like silent aim and shooting through walls.

 We replace this default system with a more secure server-side solution, effectively eliminating the possibility of such exploits.